RoyZhenLongLim/PHYS1200/WeeklyMeeting/Week7.md

 - Included more variables in saved data
   - This took forever due to a minor bug that I found :/
 - Determine that outliers in Carbon/Nitrogen to Surface Gravity is due to a globular cluster (primarily)
+- Deep Mixing Analysis
+  - Not sold on my methodology

 ## Questions